StoJ57/emu/README.md

 # Emu

-A music player for free music built with Flutter
+A free and open source music player for free (creative commons and public domain) music built with Flutter

 ## Internal directory structure